 Instruction includes courses in servicing vehicles, diagnosis and repair of brakes, steering and suspension, starting and charging systems, electrical service, engine overhaul, fuel systems, driveline and differentials, clutches, automatic, manual transmissions, and air conditioning.
 A welding course is also part of our program.

 On-board computer diagnostics along with CAN (controller area network) buss systems are taught.
 Instruction is also given in electronics and other high tech areas such as super charging and turbo charging.

-RCTC offers a diploma in Automobile Mechanics.
+RCTC offers a diploma in Automobile Technician.
 The diploma can be completed in as little as two years if taken full-time.